drafter911/FrontEndStarterKit/README.md

 $ gulp
 ```

-Project will be open [localhost:3000](http://localhost:3000) in your default browser automatically.
+Project will open [localhost:3000](http://localhost:3000) in your default browser automatically.
 Also you can open [localhost:3000](http://localhost:3000) in your browser manually.

 #### Starter kit contains: